appleneko2001/nanovg/README.md

-*This project is not actively maintained.*
+> This repository is a unofficial personal fork of [memononen/nanovg](https://github.com/memononen/nanovg), which may or might works not like official version!

 NanoVG
 ==========